-- Regardless of the biomass feedstock and the process used to produce the fuel, B100 blendstock should meet the requirements of ASTM D6751, EN 14214, or individual engine manufacturer specifications/recommendations. - Biodiesel blends up to a maximum of B5 are not expected to cause engine or fuel system problems, provided the B100 used in the blend meets the requirements of ASTM D6751 or EN 14214. - Biodiesel blends ranging from B6 up to B20 should meet the requirements of ASTM D7467.
-Engine manufacturers should be consulted prior to using blends above B5. - Biodiesel blends may require additives to improve storage stability and enable use in a wider range of temperatures.
-In addition, the condition of seals, hoses, gaskets, and wire coatings should be monitored regularly when biodiesel blends are used.
-Consult the engine owners' manual or manufacturer to understand the durability impacts.
-When converting from a petroleum-based diesel to a biodiesel blend, fuel tanks should be cleaned, and more frequent engine fuel filter service may be required until fuel system deposits are stabilized. - Although the actual power loss will vary depending on the percentage of biodiesel blended in the fuel, B100 fuel's energy content is approximately 11% lower than that of petroleum diesel fuel.
+- Regardless of the biomass feedstock and the process used to produce the fuel, B100 blend stock should meet the requirements of ASTM D6751, EN 14214, or individual engine manufacturer specifications/recommendations. - Biodiesel blends up to a maximum of B5 should not cause engine or fuel system problems, provided the B100 used in the blend meets the requirements of ASTM D6751 or EN 14214. - Biodiesel blends ranging from B6 up to B20 should meet the requirements of ASTM D7467.
+Engine manufacturers should be consulted prior to using B6-B20 blends because acceptability varies by engine model.
+Biodiesel blends greater than twenty percent (B20) are not typically recommended and should be used only after consulting the engine manufacturer. - Biodiesel blends may require additives to improve storage stability and allow use in a wider range of temperatures.
+In addition, the conditions of seals, hoses, gaskets, and wire coatings should be monitored regularly when biodiesel blends are used.
+When converting from a petroleum-based diesel to a biodiesel blend, fuel tanks should be cleaned and more frequent filter service may be required until fuel system deposits are stabilized. - Although the actual power loss will vary depending on the percentage of biodiesel blended in the fuel, B100 fuel's energy content is approximately 5-7% lower than that of petroleum diesel fuel.
 Biodiesel blends of B20 and lower typically do not result in observable power loss or reduction in fuel economy. - Biodiesel blends reduce particulate, HC and CO emissions.
-Depending on the engine type and duty cycle, they may produce increased NOX emissions compared with operation on petroleum-based diesel fuel used in an unmodified diesel engine.
-Engines designed to meet stringent emission regulations have not demonstrated additional reductions in particulate, HC, and CO emissions or increases in NOX emissions when using biodiesel blends, but more testing is required to determine the interaction between the emission reduction strategies and biodiesel blends.
-Biodiesel use does reduce life cycle GHG emissions based on the carbon intensity of the biodiesel utilized. - Biodiesel blendstocks have generally been found to be nontoxic and biodegradable, which may promote their use in applications where biodegradability is desired. - Individual engine manufacturers determine what implications, if any, the use of biodiesel blends may have on their warranties. - Although several factors affect the cost of biodiesel blendstock, its average cost exceeds that of petroleum-based diesel fuel.
+Depending on the engine type and duty cycle, they may produce increased NOx emissions compared with those of petroleum-based diesel fuel used in an unmodified diesel engine.
+Engines designed to meet stringent emission regulations have not demonstrated additional reductions in particulate, HC, and CO emissions or increases in NOx emissions when using biodiesel blends but more testing is required to confirm the interaction between the emission reduction strategies and biodiesel blends. - Biodiesel blend stocks have generally been found to be nontoxic and biodegradable, which may promote their use in applications where biodegradability is desired. - Individual engine manufacturers determine what implications, if any, the use of biodiesel blends have on the manufacturer's commercial warranties. - Although several factors affect the cost of biodiesel blend stock, its average cost exceeds that of petroleum-based diesel fuel.
 The relative cost of converting an existing fleet to biodiesel blends, however, is likely lower than the cost of converting to other alternative fuels.

-Dated: March 2023
+Dated: October 2009